Dijkot: History

 Dijkot was once named the “State of Dijkot.”
 The name "Dijkot" is derived from the word ‘ditch,’ which roughly translates to 'fort,' or 'city inside a fort'.

 Dijkot is named after a warrior tribe.
 The city was destroyed in 326 BC, when it was attacked by the army of Alexander the Great and as a result, the population declined significantly.

 The city was eventually re-inhabited and ruled by Chandragupta Maurya, who brought the town back to some significance.
-In 712 AD, Muhammad bin Qasim attacked Sindh, in southeast Pakistan.
-Qasim reached Chiniot, a city in Punjab, where he was subsequently arrested.
+In 712 AD, Muhammad ibn al-Qasim attacked and occupied Sindh, in southeast Pakistan.
+Qasim reached Chiniot, a city in Punjab, devastating Dijkot on the way.

 Dijkot was attacked in 1460 by local tribes and once again destroyed.
-It was rebuilt for second time by saint Baba Sher Shah, who lived south of the state.
+It was rebuilt for a second time in 1462 by the Sufi saint Baba Sher Shah, who lived south of the state.
 In 1908, a police station was established in Dijkot, along with a government high school during the British Empire period in India.